-Women’s soccer has gained recognition in recent decades, attributable to the rise of exceptional talent and historical World Cup moments.
+Women’s soccer has gained recognition in recent decades, attributable to the rise of exceptional talent and historical moments.
 Brandi Chastain’s game-winning penalty kick in the 1999 Women’s World Cup final is one of the most iconic moments in the sport.

 In preparation for the 2023 World Cup, let’s review the top ten best female soccer players ever.